 When to add a subwoofer or surrounds

-Bose soundbars trade bone-rattling low end for clarity—so add a Bass Module (500/700) if you want thunder in explosions.
+Bose gaming soundbars trade bone-rattling low end for clarity — so add a Bass Module (500/700) if you want thunder in explosions.
 For wider lateral cues in multiplayer, add Bose wireless surround speakers; they widen the stage without compromising the bar’s articulate core.

 Real-world note: in voice-heavy titles like The Last of Us or tactical shooters, this setup keeps callouts and environmental sounds distinct for longer play sessions.
 Next, we’ll dive into hands-on calibration steps you can apply to any console/soundbar setup.